 - Island Inn – Dreamy and central on peaceful Sanibel Island.

-- West Wind Inn – Another central beachfront Sanibel Island hotel.
+- West Wind Inn – Convenient, beachfront Sanibel Island hotel.

 4. Naples – A charming beach town on the Orlando to Key West road trip itinerary